 - Honmachi Street: a beautiful street where you can breathe in Japan’s past.

-What to do and see in Okayama in 1 day?
-5 essentials of Okayama
+What to See and Do in Okayama in 1 Day?
+5 Essentials of Okayama

 - Korakuen Garden: ranked as one of the top three landscape gardens in Japan.
 It is definitely worth a visit.
 The garden closes at 17:00 or 18:00, depending on the season.